 * The series is based on phone or face-to-face interviews and written input, therefore please excuse language mistakes which might reflect foreign language influences.

 1. What is the latest trend (change) in PR you have identified in your region?

 Jess Myrthu: The traditional press work has become less important.
 A few years ago press contacts and press releases were a top priority in most PR plans.
 Today it is social media – such as Facebook, Twitter, blogs and other kinds of web communication.
 We also see a trend towards more direct contact with stakeholders over the web (“Dear customer letters”, “Dear stockholder letters” etc).

-Corporate Social Responsibility (CSR) is another trend in PR; it offers us a whole new working field, because our clients are now first realizing the positive PR possibilities in CSR.
-This requires a long list of ethic demands to make sure that PR, in this respect, never turns into a misuse of charity and charity based organizations.
+Corporate Social Responsibility (CSR) is another trend which public relations firms are keen to embark on; it offers us a whole new working field, because our clients are now first realizing the positive PR possibilities in CSR.
+This requires a long list of ethic demands to make sure that PR, in this respect, never turns into a misuse of charity and charity organizations.

 2. How does your agency handle / embrace this?